From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 INDEPENDENT SURVEY: Among brides who used a friend or family member to videotape their wedding, nearly half (49%) say they would hire a professional if they had it all to do over again!

-The biggest problem I’ve seen regarding these free offers from family or friends is that, assuming they remember to charge their batteries and record any video at all, the resulting audio is horible.
+The biggest problem I’ve seen regarding these free offers is that, assuming they remember to charge their batteries and record any video at all, the resulting audio is horible.
 Capturing good audio requires a high level of experience and technical equipment few people own or even know about.
 Without good audio it feels like you're listening to your wedding from the bottom of a deep well.
 And once you have bad audio, there is no way to fix it.

 The third problem I’ve seen is that a nonprofessional family member or even a professional friend will be MORE intrusive rather than less.
 They don't have the experience to know how to get the best shots, to avoid getting in the way of the audience, and to politely maneuver through crowds to get the right angle.
 Even someone experienced with video but with little experience shooting weddings will have a lot of trouble getting the important shots.